-Traditional methods used to inventory and monitor bird populations, such as point counts or transect counts, can be too time and labor intensive to be applied at large scales.
+Andrew.j.sharp@erdc.dren.mil Jake Jung, Ph.D.
+Jacob.f.jung@erdc.dren.mil Technical Coordinators This project is supported by the Department of Defense's Legacy Resource Management Program.
+Autonomous Recording Units Application of ARUs on Military Lands - Content Authors: Andrew Sharp, Richard Fischer Overview Point counts and transect surveys are the most commonly used methods for inventorying and monitoring bird populations.
+However, these methods can be too time and labor-intensive to be applied at large scales.
 Point-count surveys involve physically maneuvering to each point and remaining for the duration of the count (typically 5-10 minutes).
 The relatively narrow time frame for conducting these kinds of surveys (starting at sunrise and ceasing 4-6 hours after sunrise) and the minimum spacing of points (typically \geq 250 meters) means that relatively few points-counts can be conducted in a single day.
-Additionally, for effective estimates of occupancy, observers must replicate point-counts at least three times during the stationary period in question.
-To add to these difficulties, especially on DoD lands, strategic areas may be closed to biological monitoring for much of the year due to training and other military activities, making replication of point-counts difficult or impossible.
-To overcome these issues, DoD natural resource managers may hire seasonal crews to conduct point-counts or may limit the geographic or temporal scope of their surveys.
+Additionally, for effective estimates of occupancy, observers must replicate point-counts at least three times during a sampling season.
+To add to these difficulties, especially on DoD lands, strategic areas may be closed to biological monitoring for much of the year due to testing, training, and other military activities, making replication of pointcounts difficult or impossible.
+To help overcome these issues, DoD natural resource managers may hire seasonal crews to conduct point-counts or may limit the geographic or temporal scope of their surveys.
 Autonomous (or acoustic) Recording Units (ARUs) can be a time/laboreffective way of monitoring bird populations on DoD lands.
 ARUs are deployable units that record sound and store it for analysis.
 The main benefit of ARUs is that they are capable of collecting a large quantity of data with limited manual effort.
 For example, one technician could deploy dozens of ARUs in a single day.
 Those ARUs could collect enough data to be the equivalent of dozens of human observers conducting numerous daily point counts at each location for months.
 There are several different models of ARU available for purchase, and technologically savvy individuals can even construct their own.
 Available models vary widely in price, design, durability, and reliability.
-At their most basic, most models are comprised of a power source, a microcontroller, one or more microphones, and an SD card for storing sound files on board.
-Some ARUs can be easily programmed to record at specific intervals, such as "record for 10 minutes every hour during daylight hours".
+Most ARUs are comprised of a power source, a microcontroller, one or more microphones, and an SD card for internally storing sound files.
+Some ARUs can be programmed to record at specific intervals, such as "record for 10 minutes every hour during daylight hours".
 Currently, there are no commercially available ARUs capable of transmitting data remotely.
 All data are stored internally.

-ARU mounted to a tree in the Delta National Forest, Mississippi (photo: Andrew Sharp)

-Autonomous Classification

-The data-rich nature of ARUs can be a double-edged sword, as staff that do not have time to log thousands of survey hours likely do not have time to listen to thousands of hours of recordings to denote the species that occur within the recording (i.e., classification).
-However, machine-learning algorithms recently have been developed that are capable of processing recordings from ARUs and
+ARU mounted to a tree in the Delta National Forest, Mississippi (photo: Andrew Sharp) Autonomous Classification The data-rich nature of ARUs can be a double-edged sword, as staff that do not have time to log thousands of survey hours likely do not have time to listen to thousands of hours of recordings to denote the species that occur within the recording (i.e., classification).
+However, machine-learning algorithms recently have been developed that are capable of